kaigg96/Portfolio-Manager-Pro/README.md

   them from my portfolio and adding the proceeds to my cash balance.

-- As a user, I want to be able to request a company be listed on this application.
+- As a user, I want to be able to browse listed companies to choose which I want to buy.
-  - Once a new company is listed, users will be able to buy and sell shares of that company.

 - As a user, I want to be able to view my portfolio, and information on each of the holdings as well as